Introduction

 Intelligent Semantic Modeling for Data Lakes

-- Logical Data Modeling: Timbr allows organizations to create logical data models that represent the relationships between different entities in their data.
+Logical Data Modeling: Semantic ontologies allow organizations to create logical data models that represent the relationships between different entities in their data.
 This provides a coherent view of the data, even when the underlying physical storage doesn’t enforce these relationships.

-- Simplified Querying: By defining explicit relationships in the ontology, Timbr enables users to write simpler, more intuitive queries.
-The semantic layer translates these high-level queries into complex joins and operations on the underlying data lake.
+Simplified Querying: By defining explicit relationships, SQL ontology models enable users to write simpler, more intuitive queries.
+In Timbr, we are the only ones who do this in standard SQL, translating high-level queries into complex joins and operations on the underlying data lake.

-- Flexibility with Structure: While data lakes are known for their flexibility, Timbr adds a layer of structure without compromising the underlying flexibility of the data lake.
+Flexibility with Structure: While data lakes are known for their flexibility, virtual SQL ontologies add a layer of structure without compromising the underlying flexibility of the data lake.
 This strikes a balance between the need for organization and the desire for adaptability.

 Timbr Relationships in Action